FaramosCZ/SCL_welcome/contribution.md

 ## Distributions

-Currently, there are Dockerfiles available for RHEL 7, RHEL 8, RHEL 9, CentOS 7, CentOS Stream 8, CentOS Stream 9, and Fedora distributions.
+Currently, there are Dockerfiles available for RHEL 8, RHEL 9, RHEL 10, CentOS Stream 9, CentOS Stream 10 and Fedora distributions.
 However, not every image version is available for each distribution.

 ## Packages installing in Dockerfile

 When installing packages in the Dockerfile, it is important to ensure that all packages come from official repositories and are installed using conventional methods such as YUM or DNF.
 Only scripts that are available in these repositories should be added to the images on top of the RPM data.

-For Fedora images, we aim to use the modules from [Modularity effort](https://docs.pagure.org/modularity/).

-For CentOS, we take packages from [SCLo SIG](http://wiki.centos.org/SpecialInterestGroup/SCLo).
-As a result, the images use RPM packages from the [Software Collections](http://softwarecollections.org).

-For RHEL, we install packages from RHEL 7 base or Red Hat [Software Collections](https://access.redhat.com/documentation/en/red-hat-software-collections/).

 ## Testing

 This organization's images include test suites, which test the images in basic use cases.
-The tests are being run on [Testing Farm](https://docs.testing-farm.io/general/0.1/index.html).
+The tests are being run on [Testing Farm](https://docs.testing-farm.io/).
 Testing is done before the change is merged into the master branch (main branch).
 Therefore the place for triggering tests on demand is in a Pull Request.

 ### Triggering tests

 Tests can be triggered by writing a comment containing a specific string into the Pull Request:

-- `[test-all]` - triggers container and OpenShift tests
 - `[test]` - triggers container tests
 - `[test-openshift]` - triggers OpenShift tests
+- `[test-all]` - triggers container and OpenShift tests

 **_Only maintainers and owners of the SCLOrg can trigger the tests._**